 - Create new project allows to create a completely new configuration of the data logging project. - Open existing project is used if you like to resume the data logging project created earlier.
 Do not choose this option in the first start. - Connect to PM-48A and synchronize current project.
-In most of cases, the new PTM-48A is supplied with the factory configuration that meets the customer's order.
-You may try to choose this option to load the data logging project from the device memory. - 5.
-In the PTM-48A program window, click the Project descriptor button or choose the appropriate option from the Project menu.
-You will see the following window:
+In some cases, the new PTM-48A may be supplied with the factory configuration that meets the customer's order.
+You may try to choose this option if you are sure that your configuration has been preset by your supplier.
+In such case, the project settings will be downloaded from the device memory. - 2.
+In the PTM-48A/Link setup menu, you have to specify a COM port where the PTM-48A is connected to.